Christian Yelich Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.
+- The Giants pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Giants' 4.21 team ERA ranks 15th across all league pitching staffs.
+- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to surrender 60 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Giants rank 15th in baseball in home runs allowed (60 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.